 Another fun week to build a little excitement for any holiday is a class version of You Got Booed.
 Classes take turns booing each other.
 To do this, you’ll need some type of basket or container.
 You can place some type of treat or goodie in the basket.
 You could add candy, silly straws, erasers, pencils, stickers, wikki sticks, spider rings, or anything fun in the basket.
 Just make sure you have enough for each student that will be receiving it.
 You could even add something special for the teacher.
 Place the goodies, direction sheet, and We’ve Been BOOED sign in the basket and SECRETLY deliver the basket to another classroom.
 You can place it outside a classroom door or place it inside a classroom while the teacher and students are away from the room.
 The class gets to keep the treat, and then it’s their job to replace the goodies with something different, and it’s their turn to boo a different classroom.
 Once a class has been booed, they should place a We’ve Been BOOED sign on their door, so everyone can have the chance to get booed.
 You can download You’ve Been BOOED here.

 This should be kept simple and not overly complicated to prevent creating stress!

 I think the best part of the whole project was seeing how excited my students were about school.
 They have been bubbling over with anticipation for the past two weeks and couldn’t wait to share their pumpkins with the class!
-Here are just a few of the pumpkins that were turned in.
+Here are just a few of the pumpkins that my students turned in.
 Do you recognize any book characters?